brennanbrown/WriteClub/README.md

 Mount Royal University’s Creative Writing Club is dedicated to nurturing the literary talents of our community in a safe and inclusive environment.
 Whether you’re an experienced writer or a beginner embarking on your creative journey, our club offers a supportive space for you to hone your craft, share your work, and connect with like-minded individuals.
 Please read our [Code of Conduct](https://writeclub.ca/terms/)!

+## Our Meetings for Spring 2024

+Venue: **EA3115**, on the 3rd floor of the EA Building
+Frequency: Every Wednesday
+Time: 4:30pm - 6:30pm

+Our weekly meetings will resume this week on Wednesday, May 8th and will continue through the summer until August 14th.
+Join us every Wednesday from 4:30 PM to 6:30 PM in the Makoi Yohosokyi (The Wolf Trail-Milky Way) Room EA3115, which is located on the 3rd floor of the EA Building.
+Please note, this is a change from our usual location due to renovations in the Clubhouse at the Wyckham building.

+These spring and summer meetings are designed to be smaller, more relaxed, and casual—perfect for chilling out and getting those creative juices flowing.
+Whether you’re taking classes this spring or not, whether you're an alum or not even a Mount Royal University student, all are welcome to join and participate!

 ## Our Meetings for Fall and Winter 2023

 Venue: MRU Clubhouse (Z306)